Removable artificial teeth to replace your missing teeth, commonly known as “false teeth”.

 Full/ Complete denture

-A full/ complete denture replaces the whole row of teeth (either upper/ lower).
+Complete / full dentures replace the whole row of teeth (either upper/ lower).
 In such a situation, there are no longer any natural teeth left on the entire arch.
-Since there are no longer any natural teeth to hold the denture in place, the complete denture relies greatly on your gum tissues for retention.
+Since there are no longer any teeth to hold the denture in place, the complete denture relies greatly on your gum tissues for retention.

 Fabrication of dentures usually takes a few visits to the clinic, and in most cases, the success of denture treatment relies greatly on the cooperation and understanding of patients.